activefx/alpha/README.md

 ## Development Environment

 Alpha has been tested on Mac OS X and Linux/Ubuntu.
-If you are using another operating system, installation may not be straight forward and I will not be able to provide any support.
+If you are using another operating system, installation may not be straight forward and I won't be able to help in any way.

 I recommend that you use [RVM](https://rvm.io) for managing Ruby versions and gems.
 Instructions for installing RVM can be found at [https://rvm.io/rvm/install/](https://rvm.io/rvm/install/).

 Other prerequisites include:

-* An internet connection is required for development
+* An internet connection is **always** required for development
 * [Git](http://git-scm.com/downloads)
 * [Bundler](http://gembundler.com/#getting-started)
+* A Heroku account and API key

 All of these should be installed and configured on your system before working with the application.

-It is not required that you install any data stores such as MongoDB or Redis, as Alpha **USES THE SAME DATABASES IN PRODUCTION AND DEVELOPMENT**.
+It is not required that you install any data stores such as MongoDB or Redis, as **ALPHA USES THE SAME DATABASES IN PRODUCTION AND DEVELOPMENT**.
 This is rarely a suitable setup for any professional development environment, but can greatly increase productivity in a rapid prototyping situation (such as a hackathon).
-Alpha uses cloud-based versions of MongoDB and Redis called MongoLab and Redis To Go, meaning you are building off of and saving to your production environment databases from your development environment.
-It is recommended that you install local versions of MongoDB and Redis though, and is required to run any of the tests.
+Alpha uses cloud-based versions of MongoDB and Redis called MongoLab and Redis To Go, building off of and saving to your production environment databases from your development environment.
+It is recommended that you install local versions of MongoDB and Redis though, and are required to run any of the tests.

 The additional prerequisites for running the test suite include: